goodness-ajii/general-medical-va-portfolio/README.md

 # Healthcare & MedTech Virtual Assistant Portfolio

-**Prepared by:** Goodness Ajii, RN, BSN — Certified Medical Virtual Assistant **Date:** May 2026
+**Prepared by:** Goodness Ajii, RN, RNN — Certified Medical Virtual Assistant **Date:** May 2026

 > Two tracks of work, in one repository.
 Choose the track that fits your role.